 Fois gras is possibly the most controversial dish there is.
 Controversy is expected in the art world, but when it shows up on our plates, we have to confront it in a way that's far more literal.
 Do we put it in our mouth?
 Do we not?

-Of course, there's a beauty to the grotesque that is undeniable.
-I believe Chef Kim knows this, which is why he presented his diners with this carnal, almost feral array of animals in such lovingly constructed displays.
-Later, he would serve a lamb saddle, which was a reference to Dalí's painting "Soft Construction with Boiled Beans (Premonition of Civil War)," and which Chef Kim said connected the red meat, strife, and war.
+Of course, there's often a beauty to the controversial, and I believe the chef knows this, which is why, throughout the meal, he presented his diners with this carnal, almost feral array of animals in such lovingly constructed displays.
+Later, he would serve a lamb saddle, lightly bloodied, in reference to Dalí's painting "Soft Construction with Boiled Beans (Premonition of Civil War)."

 The second course was laid out on gray stones, mimicking the painting "The Accommodations of Desire"—a bowl of squid ink pasta topped with a sea urchin and bulbous basil seeds that were inspired by the swarming ants; another bowl holding pink venison crowned with walnut miso; an eggshell cupping a frothy egg custard, seasoned with the juice of pickled mussels.